2.1. Reproducibility¶

 Setting up a Python project with reproducibility in mind will make your life much easier down the road when it comes to submitting artifacts or onboarding new developers.
 For our example project, we are using Docker and Poetry to manage the project in a way such that reproducibility becomes effortless.

 2.1.1.
-Virtual Environments
+Virtual Environments¶

 A key to reproducibility is to clearly define an execution environment and prevent user and system-specific circumstances from creeping into it.
 The execution environment has to be mostly isolated from the existing system of the user.
 With virtual environments, Python has such isolation builtin.
 In addition, we have a completely isolated Python installation in the development container.

-Poetry will manage a virtual environment for your project.
-To set up a virtual environment for the example project, open a terminal (View → Terminal or Ctrl + `) in VS Code and run:
+To set up a virtual environment for the example project, open a terminal (View → Terminal or Ctrl + `

 poetry install

-This command will create a new directory .venv containing the virtual environment.
 That is, a copy of the Python interpreter and all tools and dependencies necessary for the project.

 VS Code may also prompt you by itself when it recognizes that a virtual environment has been created.